 Applicants who are currently (or will be) in J-1 status at another institution and would like to transfer his/her program to UC Berkeley must consult with the Berkeley International Office (email@example.com) to confirm eligibility before applying.
 Similarly, non-U.S. citizen applicants must consult with the Berkeley International Office if they wish to change their visa status (e.g., F-2 to J-1) before applying.

 We accept applications for Fall arrivals (July 1-Decemeber 31) by March 1.
 We accept applications for Spring arrivals (January 1-June 30) by August 1.
+We are unable to accept applications past the deadline.
 Please note that non-U.S. citizens on J-1 visas can not start their appointments in the month of December.

 The minimum length of stay is one month.
 Visitors typically stay several months to one full year.

 Applications are screened by the Director.
 During this time, a brief and informal phone interview will take place between the Director and the applicant.
 After the screening process, applications are then reviewed by a faculty committee.
 Decisions are typically made within 30 days of one’s application submission.
 The number of applications we receive far exceeds the number of visiting scholars and visiting student researchers the law school can accommodate.

 Once admitted to Berkeley Law’s Visiting Scholars Program, all admittees must then be approved by UC Berkeley’s Visiting Scholar and Postdoc Affairs (VSPA) office.
 Instructions to the online VSPA application will be e-mailed to admittees shortly after their acceptance is confirmed by the Director.